mkp170791/numpy/doc/source/reference/c-api/ufunc.rst

     with any of its input arguments as the user-defined data-type.
 This is needed in order to make ufuncs work with built-in data-types.
-The data-type must have been previously registered with the numpy system.
+The data-type must have been previously registered with the numpy_demo system.
 The loop is passed in as *function*.
 This loop can take arbitrary data which should be passed in as *data*.
 The data-types the loop requires are passed in as *arg_types* which must be a pointer to memory at least as